pandorabots-admin/docs/pages/faq.md

 **Can I create a bot in any language?**

 AIML can be written in almost any natural language.
-Segmentation is required for some languages - please contact us to learn more about our machine learning based segementer and other language-specific tools.
+Segmentation is required for some languages - please contact us to learn more about our machine learning based segmenter and other language-specific tools.
 ___
 ### Integrations
 {: #integrations}